 - Unreviewed: These petitions have not yet been moderated by admins.
 These petitions are visible, but will not show up in public search results or in the site directory.
-In order to view it, users will need a direct link to the petition.
+Users will need a direct link to the petition in order to view it.

 - Inappropriate: These petitions are only visible to admins and the petition creator.
-Even with a direct link to the petition, site visitors will be unable to see it.
+Even with a direct link to the petition, site visitors are not able to see it.
 Inappropriate petitions are not included in the site directory nor do they appear in search results.

 When you click to mark a petition as inappropriate, a text box will appear asking you why the petition is inappropriate.
-When you click Save, this reason will be sent to the petition creator in an an email notifying them that their petition has been found inappropriate, providing the reason, and directing them to edit their petition.
+You will not be able to moderate the petition as inappropriate until you've entered a reason in that box.
+By default, that reason will be sent to the petition creator in an email notifying them that their petition has been found inappropriate, providing the reason, and directing them to edit their petition.
 If the petition creator decides to edit their petition, it will be returned to the moderation queue for admin review.